-The Adult Film Association of America was the first trade association of pornographic film producers and sought to limit the reach of government in its business, as well as prosecutions for obscenity.
+The Adult Film Association of America was the first trade association of pornographic film producers and sought to protect the First Amendment rights of those in the pornographic film industry.
 The role of the Adult Film Association was later taken over by what became the Free Speech Association.
-In this 2011 photo, Attorney Reed Lee, a board member for the Free Speech Coalition protests the annual meeting of the Internet Corporation for Assigned Names and Numbers outside of the Westin St. Francis hotel in San Francisco.
-Members of the adult entertainment industry were in San Francisco to oppose a plan to create a separate Internet address for porn websites.
-After a decade-long debate, the Internet Corporation for Assigned Names and Numbers, or ICANN, decided in December to proceed with the ".xxx" domain name suffix to stand alongside ".com" and ".org".
+In this 2011 photo, Attorney Reed Lee, a board member for the Free Speech Coalition protests in San Francisco.
+Members of the adult entertainment industry were opposed to a plan to create a separate Internet address for porn websites.
+The plan proceeded in December 2011.
 (AP Photo, used with permission from The Associated Press.)

 Founded in 1969 as the first trade association of pornographic film producers, the Adult Film Association of America sought to limit the reach of government with regard to content censorship, defend those employed in the pornographic film industry from prosecution for obscenity or solicitation, and finance defense counsel and the filing of amicus curiae briefs at the state and federal court level in support of adult film industry defendants.